You will love this easy recipe for keto chocolate chip muffins, made with almond flour and sweetened with stevia.

 Storing Leftovers

-You can also successfully freeze these muffins in freezer bags.
+You can also freeze these muffins in freezer bags.
 I take two of them out of the freezer the night before and place them in the fridge, then gently reheat them in the microwave the next morning.

 More Keto Muffin Recipes